- API surface:

 v1

 A webhook is a callback URL Briq POSTs event payloads to when something happens to a message you sent.
-To receive events you:
+To receive events you:- Create a webhook for one of your developer apps, choosing a

-- Fetch the signing secret and store it, so you can verify the
+service_type(e.g.whatsapp). - Fetch the signing secret and store it, so you can verify the

-X-Briq-Signature header on incoming deliveries.
+X-Briq-Signatureheader on incoming deliveries. - Return

-2xx quickly from your endpoint.
-Non-2xx responses, timeouts, and connection errors are treated as failures and retried.
+2xxquickly from your endpoint.
+Non-2xxresponses, timeouts, and connection errors are treated as failures and retried.

 2. Authentication & host